VBFT: Veloce Byzantine Fault Tolerant Consensus for Blockchains: VBFT Protocol

-If a node does not receive a message from primary or a command is not executed within some interval, then the node broadcasts a $\textsc{view-change}$ message $V=\langle \textsc{View-Change},v+1, qc, U, \perp, i\rangle$.
-The $qc$ is the $QC$ for the latest committed block.
-Whereas, $U$ (voted value) is the header of the latest uncommitted block for which node $i$ has voted.
-In case the node receives a proof of maliciousness from primary (e.g., multiple proposals for the same sequence, invalid message etc.), then it can include the proof too in the $\textsc{view-change}$ message ($V=\langle \textsc{View-Change},v+1, qc, U, proof, i \rangle$) (Algorithm \ref{Algorithm: Normal-Mode} lines 38-40).
-Once the new primary receives $2f+1$ \textsc{View-Change} messages (may include its own), it prepares \textsc{new-view} message $\langle \textsc{new-view}, AggQC, v+1 \rangle$.
-Here $AggQC$ is the QC built from $2f+1$ \textsc{View-change} messages.
-The new primary then broadcasts $\textsc{new-view}$ message to all nodes (Algorithm \ref{Algorithm: View-Change} lines 2-5).
-Each node that receives the $\textsc{new-view}$ can extract important information out of it as described below: \begin{enumerate} \item The $QC$ type field in the $\textsc{view-change}$ message in $2f+1$ $QC$s in $AggQC$, is used to extract the latest committed block by at least $f+1$ honest nodes.
-Since if $f+1$ honest nodes commit the latest block, then any combination of $2f+1$ $\textsc{view-change}$ messages will have at least one $QC$ for the committed block by at least $f+1$ honest nodes (for more details please refer to Lemmas \ref{Lemma:S-safe-Normal} and \ref{Lemma: S-safety-ViewChange-NoEq}).
-Though the $QC$ of a block committed by at most $f$ nodes may also end up in $AggQC$, it is not guaranteed.
-If it did, then the new primary will extend the block committed by at most $f$ nodes.
+In this scenario, if a block is committed by a minimum of $f+1$ honest nodes, VBFT ensures that the protocol extends the latest committed block.
+This can be achieved by extending the block of the $highQC$ in $TC$.
+Since if $f+1$ honest nodes commit the latest block, then any combination of $2f+1$ $\textsc{timeout}$ messages will have at least one $QC$ for the committed block by at least $f+1$ honest nodes (for more details please refer to Lemmas \ref{Lemma:S-safe-Normal} and \ref{Lemma: S-safety-ViewChange-NoEq}).
+Though the $QC$ of a block committed by at most $f$ nodes may also end up in $TC$, it is not guaranteed.
+If it did, then the new leader will extend the block committed by at most $f$ nodes.

-\item The $U$ field in the $2f+1$ $\textsc{view-change}$ messages in $AggQC$ determines the latest committed block by at most $f$ honest nodes (in the absence of equivocation).
-If a block is committed by less than $f+1$ honest nodes, then its $QC$ may not end up among $2f+1$ $\textsc{view-change}$ messages in $AggQC$, but since $2f+1$ nodes (of which $f+1$ are honest) have voted for that block therefore, at least one $U$ in $AggQC$ will be from the latest committed block.
-There is also the possibility that the block/request of $U$ may have not been committed by a single honest node.
-In that case, the next primary will have to collect the proof that the block from $U$ has not been committed. \end{enumerate}

-Therefore, upon receipt of $\textsc{new-view}$ message from the new primary, each node extracts the latest $qc$ as well as $U$ (if there is any) as shown in Algorithm \ref{Algorithm: View-Change}, lines 12-15.
-Each node then sends $Ready$ message to the new primary.
-The new primary aggregates $Read$ messages into the $QC$ for the ready message ($QC_{r}$) and broadcasts back.
-Upon receipt of $QC_{r}$ each node is now ready to take part in the next view.

-\textbf{S-Safety for an honest Primary.} As VBFT avoids an extra communication step during happy path, it has to add additional phase during the unhappy path to guarantee $S-Safety$ for honest nodes.
-Therefore, $U$ in the view change $QC$ ($QC_v$) is used to recover any block that has been committed by at at least $1$ honest node (at most $f$ honest nodes).
-But if there is not such a block, then the primary has to provide proof that there is no block such that it has been committed by any honest nodes.